iq-coryp/documentation-testing/pages/api/authentication.md

 ## Obtaining an Access Token

 {{note}}
-Each time the endpoint is called, a <b>new</b> access token is created and returned
+Each time this request is made, a <b>new</b> access token is created and returned
 {{end}}

 {{tip}}